fxstein/GoProX/README.md

 directly into the likes of Apple Photos.
 You will need GoPro Player on the Mac or GoPro Quik on iOS to process them for further consumption.

-The after initial `import` the `process` option further refines the filenames and also adds and rewrites the embedded metadata.
+The `--process` option further refines the filenames and also adds and rewrites embedded metadata.
 All file extensions are normalized to lowercase extensions and the files are sorted by main file type.
 As part of that process `.360` files become `.mp4` files that are otherwise identical to the GoPro `.360` format but can now be handled by most downstream applications.